hackstormnan/hackstormnan/README.md

+# Greetings, I'm David Xu

-# Hello there!
-I'm David Xu, a dedicated software engineer based in Medford, MA.
-With a robust foundation in computer science and a knack for innovation, I offer a distinctive blend of technical expertise and creative problem-solving to every endeavor.
+I'm a software engineer based in Boston, MA.
+My focus on computer science empowers me to approach projects with a reserved confidence and a passion for discreet ingenuity.

 ## Education
 - Master of Science in Computer Science from Tufts University (Expected Graduation: June 2024)